The Port Curtis and Leichhardt District Hospital - an early start

 Lady Goodwin Hospital Rockhampton

-This hospital was opened in 1930 to replace the previous Women's Hospital which had been located in West Street.
-Note the tall building in the centre of the photograph which was a lift tower which was part of a link between the original hospital seen on the right hand side of the photograph and the Lady Goodwin on the left.
+This building was opened as a maternity hospital in 1930 to replace the previous Women's Hospital which had been located in West Street.
+Note the tall building in the centre of the photograph.
+This was a lift tower constructed as part of the Lady Goodwin project which formed link between the original hospital seen on the right hand side of the photograph and the Lady Goodwin on the left.
+This would have provided lift access to the earlier buildings for the first time.

 .